The Creative Writing Honors Program, 2021-2022

 In the spring semester, candidates whose applications are approved either a) enroll in a creative writing workshop in the appropriate genre, in which case the faculty member teaching the workshop serves as the thesis advisor; or b) enroll in an Independent Study supervised by the thesis advisor.
 Candidates are required to attend an informational session in the fall with the Director of Creative Writing, at which we will discuss deadlines and tools for completing the thesis.
 So that they can pace themselves during the thesis writing term, candidates should plan to send the beginnings of a draft to their advisors by the beginning of the spring semester.

-The final draft of the Honors thesis is due Wednesday, April 7, 2021, 5pm, and is read by both the thesis advisor and a second reader, both of whom must agree before conferring Honors on the project.
+The final draft of the Honors thesis is due Wednesday, April 6, 2022, 5pm, via email to Dr. Julia Bloch.
+Each thesis is read by both the thesis advisor and at least one additional reader, both of whom must agree with the student's advisor before conferring Honors on the project.
 Projects that do not receive Honors will still be eligible for course credit.

-If you would like to discuss your candidacy for Honors or have questions about your project, please contact Jamie-Lee Josselyn.
+If you would like to discuss your candidacy for Honors or have questions about your project, please contact Dr. Julia Bloch.

 For information on writing a critical thesis in English, visit the English Department website.